picasdan9/studio-website/_texts/hcibs-subjectivities-surveillance.md

 title: 'HCIBS: The Quest for Individual Subjectivities in a Surveillance Society'
 type: essay
 year: 2019
+note: This essay was written for the module AR2224 Ideas and Approaches in Design.
 ---

-# Context
+## Context

 Hwa Chong Institution Boarding School (HCIBS), designed by Kenzo Tange, is an on-campus residential complex opened in 2002, aimed to address the rising number of foreign students due to Singapore’s initiative in giving pre-tertiary and undergraduate scholarships to students from China and Southeast Asia since the 1990s (Yang, 2016).
 The work is perhaps the last token of Singapore’s adoption of the Japanese modernist paradigm through Tange’s leadership in efforts to rejuvenate the post-war urban landscape since the 1970s (Xue et Xiao, 2014).

 The Japanese modernist qualities that imbue HCIBS render it a place of egalitarian living capable of providing spaces for individual subjectivities (Kurokawa, 1977), thus harmonizing rather than unifying a heterogenous body of boarders under the veneer of a common home.
 But far from a purely democratic ideal, Japanese modernism could potentially imply centralization of power due to the necessary aspect of social engineering in designing a ‘megastructure’ that houses a variety of social and personal functions (Tamari, 2014).
 In the case of HCIBS, living there entails a constant immersion in the physical manifestation of the institution.
 Its modernist architectural qualities of openness and visibility usher in the capacity for surveillance as a mechanism of reinforcing power relations (Jones, 1999).
 At their extremes in an essentialist sense, these two facets of democracy and social control negate each other.
 In reality, they represent two opposing forces that shape HCIBS.
 This paper thus aims to unpack these dynamics and attempts to characterize the ontological and epistemological position of boarders as both the known object being observed and the knowing subject capable of observing as necessitated by the modernist architecture of HCIBS.

-# Modernism in the 21st century
+## Modernism in the 21st century

 The boarding school lies uphill at the southwest end of the campus, effectively removed from the happenings of the main Bukit Timah Road at the Northeast, and the bustling activities permeating the rest of the campus (Fig. 1).
 Two routes lead one to the entrance of the complex: one external route from Namly Avenue, accessible from Bukit Timah Road, and an internal route from the High School section.